srinivassaitangudu/helpers1/docs/coding/all.imports_and_packages.how_to_guide.md

       - There is overhead in organizing and maintaining code in packages and we want to pay the overhead only if we get enough benefit from this
-  - We specify a short import in the `__init__.py` file for a package manually because the linter cannot do it automatically yet
+  - We specify a short import in the `__init__.py` file for a package manually because Linter cannot do it automatically yet
     - We use the first letters to build a short import and try to keep it less than 8 chars long, e.g., `im_v2.talos.data.client` -> `itdcl`
     - We insert an import docstring in the `__init__.py` file manually and then